medplum/medplum/packages/docs/docs/communications/organizing-communications.md

 - How to "tag" or group threads
 - Searching for and sorting communications and threads

-Representing individual messages with a `Communication` resource Put table up here – humanize the language in the descriptions a bit

 ## Representing Individual Messages

 The FHIR `Communication` resource is a representation of any message sent in a healthcare setting.
 This can include emails, SMS messages, phone calls and more.